--I, --list If no command is specified, list the privileges for the invoking user (or the user specified by the -U option) on the current host.
+-list If no command is specified, list the privileges for the invoking user (or the user specified by the -U option) on the current host.
 A longer list format is used if this option is specified multiple times and the security policy supports a verbose output format.

-If a command is specified and is permitted by the security policy, the fully-qualified path to the command is displayed along with any args.
+If a command is specified and is permitted by the security policy for the invoking user (or the, user specified by the -U option) on the current host, the fully-qualified path to the command is displayed along with any args.
+If -1 is specified more than once (and the security policy supports it), the matching rule is displayed in a verbose format along with the command.
 If a command is specified but not allowed by the policy, sudo will exit with a status value of 1.